of Growing Older

 - is an effective treatment for anxiety disorders

 - is an effective treatment for bipolar disorder

 From Advances in Psychiatric Treatment “Psychotherapies with Older People: an Overview”

 If you’re ready to take that leap of faith towards helping yourself and finding healing, you can reach me anytime at 415-378-6577 or by email at firstname.lastname@example.org .
-I offer consultation or counseling sessions for individuals, couples and families in-home and in-facility for homebound clients, at my office in San Anselmo or on the telephone.
+I offer consultation and counseling sessions for individuals, couples and families in-home and in-facility for homebound clients, at my office in San Anselmo or on the telephone.
 I look forward to hearing from you!